Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Introduction

 Apart from their different prior distributions, a second major difference between our Mt-MBSP method and the BS-MRMR method of \cite{chen2022bayesian} is that we propose a \textit{two-stage} estimation method that first screens out many spurious variables in the first stage.
-In contrast, \cite{chen2022bayesian} do not perform a variable prescreening procedure before conducting final variable selection.
-It is well-established that when $p \gg n$, variable prescreening often improves the estimation and prediction accuracy of variable selection methods \citep{fan2008sure}.
-We theoretically quantify the advantages of our two-step approach.
+In contrast, \cite{chen2022bayesian} do not perform a variable prescreening procedure before conducting final variable selection. {\pico It is well-established that when $p \gg n$, variable prescreening often improves the estimation and prediction accuracy of variable selection methods \citep{fan2008sure, narisetty2014bayesian}.
+For example, in the genomic data application in Section 9 of \cite{narisetty2014bayesian}, the authors employ prescreening to reduce the number of predictor genes from $p=22{,}575$ to $p \in \{ 200, 400 \}$ before fitting their Bayesian variable selection method.}

 Finally, \cite{chen2022bayesian} do not provide any theoretical justifications for BS-MRMR, whereas we theoretically characterize the asymptotic behavior of Mt-MBSP (both its one-step and two-step variants).
 Theory for Bayesian mixed-type multivariate regression models is very scarce.
 Due to the unknown correlations between multiple responses, theory for univariate response regression models does not trivially extend to the multivariate, mixed-type setting.
 Moreover, theoretical results established under the assumption of subexponential growth of $p$ do \textit{not} automatically hold in the setting of exponential growth, as we later show.